mlaursen/react-md/packages/tooltip/README.md

 <td><code>string</code></td>
 <td><code>null</code></td>
 <td>
 An id for the tooltip.
-This is required for accessibility and finding an element to attach&#10;event listeners to show and hide the tooltip.&#10;
+This is required for accessibility and finding an element to attach event listeners to show and hide the tooltip.
+<br /><br />
 </td>
 </tr>
 <tr>